-If you are not quite sure which instrument is right for you, here are a few choices for learning to play online.
+If you are not quite sure which instrument is right for you, start by trying one that is easy to learn – such as the ukulele.

-It’s never too late to start learning and making the quickest progress with the least amount of time – even 10 minutes a day can give great results!
+It’s never too late to learn, and with the right help, you’ll make quick progress with the least amount of time – even 15 minutes a day can produce great results!

 One of the best instruments to learn, especially for children, is the piano.
 It is hard to break! and notes are a lot easier to play, at least to begin with, than a violin or trumpet.

-Two of the biggest drawbacks of the piano are its size and cost, so if these are an issue, the suggestions below may be more suitable.
+Two of the biggest drawbacks with the piano are its size and cost, so if these are an issue, the suggestions below may be more suitable.

 Some of the advantages of learning the guitar are: